jonasrichard/iris/README.md

 ## Iris

 This is a hobby project to learn event sourcing and cqrs.
+[Iris](https://en.wikipedia.org/wiki/Iris_(mythology)) in the Greek mythology is the messenger of the gods.

 ### Build for development